agilescientific/geocomputing/README.md

 You can build any course for which a YAML file exists.
 So the command above will compile the course specified by `geocomp.yaml`.

+All of the commands can take the option `--all`.
+This will apply the command to all of the courses listed in `all.yaml`.
+In this case, don't pass any individual course name.

-You can pass the following options:
+In addition, you can pass the following options:

 - **`--clean` / `--no-clean`** &mdash; Whether to delete the build files.
 Default: `clean`.
 - **`--zip` / `--no-zip`** &mdash; Whether to **create** the zip file for the course repo.
 Default: `zip`.